What Investors Look For in a Pitch Deck (2026 Guide)

 Every business has competition in the market.
 Even if you are opening up an entirely new market, your potential customers are possibly using an alternative solution to help them with their problems.

-Here you should describe your fit into the competitive landscape and how you’re different than the competitors and alternative that are currently available to the market.
+Here you should describe your fit into the competitive landscape and how you're different from the competitors and alternatives that are currently available to the market.

 What main advantages do you have over the competition or is there some "secret technique" that you have and others don't?

-The main idea here is to explain how you are different than other players on the market and why customers will choose you instead of the other competitors on the market.
+The main idea here is to explain how you are different from other players on the market and why customers will choose you instead of the other competitors on the market.

 Team